Windrush Valley Preparatory School Oxfordshire – Year 4

 School to Home

 Year 4 homework is set in a variety of subjects to broaden the scope of experiences children have.
-To ensure we do not lose the development/progress in core skill learning, we request that all children have a regular reading time at home.
+To ensure we do not lose the development and progress in core skill learning, we request that all children have a regular reading time at home.
 Homework will be set every Friday and returned the following Thursday, unless directed otherwise.
-The children will also receive weekly spelling to learn from the National Curriculum lists and will be tested every Friday.
+The children will also receive weekly spelling and tables tests which will take place every Friday.

 Sport – Games/PE/Swimming

 Sport continues to play a key role in the Year 4 timetable and the children move to swim on a Friday morning with the rest of Key Stage 2.
 Two sessions of Games provides the children with the opportunity to develop further, their skills and understanding of rules in a range of sports.
 As the children enter Year 4, a greater number of competitive fixtures are available to them with National competition and inter-school fixtures featured each term.

 My World lessons support and develop the social, emotional and well-being of every child.
 The lessons consist of a combination of the PSHE curriculum and the RE curriculum.
 Each child is taught to value and respect one another and celebrate differences and strengths, developing self-esteem and a positive growth mind-set.